s60sc/ESP32-CAM_MJPEG2SD/README.md

 A recording is generated either by the camera itself detecting motion as given in the **Motion detection by Camera** section below, or by holding a given pin high (kept low by internal pulldown when released), eg by using a PIR.
-In addition a recording can be requested manually using the **Record** button on the web page.
+In addition a recording can be requested manually using the **Start Recording** button on the web page.

 To play back a recording, select the file using **Select folder / file** on the browser to select the day folder then the required AVI file.
-After selecting the AVI file, press **Start Stream** button to playback the recording.
+After selecting the AVI file, press **Start Playback** button to playback the recording.
-After playback finished, press **Stop Stream** button.
-If a recording is started during a playback, playback will stop.
-If recording occurs whilst also live streaming to browser, the frame rate will be slower.
+The **Start Stream** button shows a live feed from the camera.

 Recordings can then be uploaded to an FTP server or downloaded to the browser for playback on a media application, eg VLC.